JamesParrott/sDNA_GH/README.md

 ## sDNA_GH functionality
 sDNA_GH:
   - Reads a network's polyline Geometry from Rhino or Grashopper, and Data from any Usertext on it.
-  - Writes the network links (formed by one or more polylines) and user Data to a Shapefile.
+  - Writes the network polylines (formed by one or more polylines) and user Data to a Shapefile.
   - Initiates an sDNA tool that processes that shapefile, and e.g. carries out a network preparation or an analysis.
   - Reads the shapefile produced by the sDNA tool.
   - Displays the results from sDNA by colouring a new layer of new polylines or the original ones